WS-JSNA/ws-jsna-netlify/_pages/partners.md

 + Producing and publishing the Pharmaceutical Needs Assessment

 For more information about the Board, please visit [https://westsussex.gov.uk/hwb](https://westsussex.gov.uk/hwb "Link to West Sussex Health and Wellbeing Board web page").

+For more information about the Wellbeing Board's strategy document, [please visit this page](https://jsna.westsussex.gov.uk/updates/west-sussex-jhwbs/).

 ## What is the Joint Strategic Needs Assessment?